Costa Rica: Guanacaste

 This variety, coupled with great weather practically year-round leaves visitors to Guanacaste revelling in the spirit of Pura Vida.
 Literally “pure life,” this iconic and health-oriented philosophy encourages an appreciation of life, body and soul.
 Costa Rica takes this to heart.
 The people here are also so completely conservation-conscious, the government has set its sights on the country being carbon-neutral by 2021.
 And with such a strong bio focus comes a great respect for the land, its preservation and the protection of its wildlife.
-Nowhere is that more evident than at Rancho Humo in the district of Nicoya.

-This 1,000-acre working cattle ranch sits along the Tempisque River at the edge of Palo Verde National Park.
+Stay at a real ranch.
+Rancho Humo in the district of Nicoya is a 1,000-acre working cattle ranch along the Tempisque River at the edge of Palo Verde National Park.
 While cattle remains the going concern, conservation is of equal importance since the area became a protected wetland, home to countless species of birds, including herons, hawks, storks, egrets and ducks (just visiting from Canada).
 This is one of those places where they actually encourage you to drink the water: It is one of the reasons given to explain why life expectancy in this region is among the highest in the world.